kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/README.md

 The tasks include practical implementations of methods such as **Principal Component Analysis (PCA)**, **Canonical Correlation Analysis (CCA)**, **Factor Analysis**, **DBSCAN clustering**, **Multidimensional Scaling (MDS)**, and **Correspondence Analysis**.
 Each problem is solved using relevant datasets, with step-by-step coding, visualization, and interpretation of results.

 The assignment aims to reinforce theoretical concepts through computational practice, enhance analytical skills, and develop proficiency in applying multivariate techniques to real-world data scenarios.

+## 2- Tools used in this Assignment
+The following tools and libraries were used to complete the tasks in this assignment:

+- **Jupyter Notebook** – Interactive environment for writing and executing Python code, documenting workflows, and visualizing results.
+- **NumPy** – For efficient numerical computations and array manipulations.
+- **Pandas** – For data manipulation, cleaning, and handling tabular datasets.
+- **Matplotlib** – For creating basic data visualizations.
+- **Seaborn** – For advanced and aesthetically pleasing statistical plots.
+- **Scikit-learn** – For implementing machine learning algorithms such as PCA, DBSCAN, and MDS.
+- **FactorAnalyzer** – For conducting factor analysis and related statistical methods.